buecherde/initial-rendering/README.md

 ## Usage

 The library returns a json object with the results.
-All images are passed as optimized base64 encoded pngs. [imagemin-pngquant](https://github.com/imagemin/imagemin-pngquant) is used for optimizing the images.
+All images are passed as optimized base64 encoded pngs.
+[imagemin-pngquant](https://github.com/imagemin/imagemin-pngquant) is used for optimizing the images.
+[pixelmatch](https://github.com/mapbox/pixelmatch) is used for comparing the images.

 ```js
 const initialRendering = require('initial-rendering');